-As a computationally scalable implementation of continuous SpSL priors, \cite{rovckova2014emvs} proposed the Expectation Maximization Variable Selection (EMVS), which is an EM algorithm to evaluate the {\it maximum a posteriori} (MAP) estimator of the regression coefficients under continuous SpSL priors with Gaussian components, and \cite{rovckova2016spike} extended their idea to the spike-and-slab Lasso (SSLasso) prior by adopting Laplace distributions for $\pi_0$ and $\pi_1$.
-These procedures, however, provide only point estimates, and are insufficient in quantifying the uncertainty in model selection and estimation.
+As a computationally scalable strategy, \cite{rovckova2014emvs} proposed the Expectation Maximization Variable Selection (EMVS), which is an EM algorithm to obtain the {\it maximum a posteriori} (MAP) estimator of the regression coefficients under continuous SpSL priors with Gaussian components. \cite{rovckova2016spike} further extended their idea to cases with a SpSL Lasso (SSLasso) prior by adopting Laplace distributions for $\pi_0$ and $\pi_1$.
+These procedures, however, provide only point estimates, and are insufficient for quantifying uncertainties in model selection and estimation.

-To address these computational and practical issues from the shrinkage priors, we propose {\it neuronized priors}, which provides a unified form of shrinkage priors including as special cases continuous shrinkage priors, continuous SpSL priors, and discrete SpSL priors.
-In the form of neuronized priors, each parameter is reparameterized as a product of a weight parameter and a transformed scale parameter via an activation function.
-We define the proposed prior as follows: \begin{defn}{\bf (Neuronized prior)} For a nondecreasing activation function $T$ and a pre-fixed hyperparameter $\alpha_0$, a neuronized prior for $\theta_j$ is defined as:
+To address these practical issues in using shrinkage priors, we propose {\it neuronized priors}, which provide a unified form for popular shrinkage priors such as the horseshoe, Cauchy, SpSL, and more.
+In the form of neuronized priors, each regression coefficient is reparameterized as a product of a weight parameter and a transformed scale parameter via an activation function, as follows: